SymfonyCasts/netgen-layouts/sfcasts/skills-page.md

 just skills.
 We can then sort them, add a search, skip items or limit them.
 It's *everything* we want, out-of-the-box!

 What does it look like?
-Hit Publish.
+Hit "Publish".
 I bet you can guess.
 Yup!
 It "works"... by printing out the title of each skill.
 Oh, let me at least add that "container" class... to get the left and right margin.